Redant136/Cookbook/Simply Tuscan - Pino Luongo/Simply Tuscan - Pino Luongo.md

 6. Remove the pan from the heat, sprinkle with the remaining sugar and dot with the remaining butter.
 7. Roll out the dough to a quarter-inch-thick circle, and cover the apple mixture with it.
 8. Poke air holes in the top with a fork.
-9. Place the entire pan in the preheated oven and bake for 30 min-utes, or until the crust is golden brown.
+9. Place the entire pan in the preheated oven and bake for 30 minutes, or until the crust is golden brown.
 10. Cover the pan with a platter and flip the tart over onto it.
 Serve warm, and -if desired- top each serving with a scoop of vanilla ice cream and pour 2 tablespoons of Calvados on each scoop.
 ### Tuscan cream puffs
 18 puffs